recap-conf/plugin-workshop-java/readme.md

-# Create a Crititcality Plugin for CAP Java Applications
+# Create a Criticality Plugin for CAP Java Applications

 ## Prerequisites